 In designing a new attached exterior addition, consideration should be given to its relationship with the heritage building as well as the historic district.
-Appropriate new additions will complement and respect the original building yet be distinguishable as new construction.
+Appropriate new additions will complement and respect the original building yet be distinguishable.

 9.2.5.1 Location